danhammer/web-mapping/lecture6/lecture6.md

 ##### Final project

 You should begin to work on your final projects.
 At least review the available data.
 There are some datasets that require you to contact a data administrator for access.
 I am not sure how long this process takes, so if you are very excited about a particular dataset then start as early as possible.
-Note that you are *not required* to use these datasets, or any specific dataset.
+Note that you are *not required* to use these (restricted) datasets, or any specific dataset.
 Also, please feel free to incorporate other, external data.
 Just try to tie it to California, with some thematic focus on environment -- broadly defined.
 This can include the usual suspects like water scarcity or biodiversity, but can range to waste management and transport (even transport safety).

-If you end up using the project for work or other courses, please
+If you end up using the project for work or other courses, please let me know.
+I'd love to stay connected to your work.

+The final class will be Wednesday, May 11.
+This class will include a short section on setting up a blog or simple website to share your web mapping work.
+This should help with your final project.
+If you are currently working on your project, then you can begin to think about uploading it to [Wix](http://www.wix.com/), [Squarespace](https://www.squarespace.com/), [Weebly](https://www.weebly.com/), or any other starter site creator.
+All of these service have free tiers, which you can use to post and share your work.